 Thermal Vacuum Vibration Testing

-PCB's Low Outgassing Accelerometers and Cables are standard products whose specifications are designed for use in high-vacuum applications such as satellite ground testing and in space.
+PCB's Low Outgassing Accelerometers and Cables are designed for use in high-vacuum applications such as satellite ground testing and in space.

 - Vibration measurements in Thermal Vacuum or Space environment

 - Welded hermetic accelerometer designs have low outgassing qualities